dannybauman/30-day-map-challenge-2025/maps/01-points/LANGUAGE-UPDATES.md

 - ❌ "brilliantly", "perfectly" (trying too hard)
 - ❌ "perfect" / "perfect" (NEVER - nothing is perfect, don't exaggerate or try to live up to this)
 - ❌ "exceeded expectations" (AI-sounding)
+- ❌ "breakthrough" (too grandiose)
 - ❌ Multiple exclamation marks (!!)
 - ❌ Excessive parenthetical asides
+- ❌ ALL CAPS (be careful - use sparingly, only for emphasis when needed)

 ### Style Guidelines:
 1. **Be direct**: Say what happened, not how amazing it was